Configure a conditional origin

 • Feature conflict: The conditional origin and advanced origin features are mutually exclusive.
 You can enable only one.

-• Wildcard support: In the rules engine, the match value for a URI can include the wildcards * (matches zero or more characters) and ? (matches any single character).
-The advanced origin feature, however, supports only exact path matching and does not support wildcards.
+• Wildcard support: In the rules engine, the URI match value supports the wildcard * (matches any number of characters) and ? (matches any single character).
+Path matching in the advanced origin feature supports only exact values, not wildcards.

-• Rule limit: The number of rule conditions you can reference for conditional origins is limited by the rules engine.
-For a single domain, the total number of references to rule conditions across all features (including conditional origins, advanced origins, and Referer-based hotlink protection) cannot exceed five.
-If you exceed this limit in complex multi-origin scenarios, the configuration fails.
-Plan your rules carefully, or use separate domain names for acceleration if you have many origins.
+• Rule limit: The number of Rule Conditions that a conditional origin can reference is subject to a global limit in the rules engine.
+For a single domain, the total number of references to Rule Conditions across all features, including conditional origin, advanced origin, and Referer-based hotlink protection, cannot exceed five.
+In complex multi-origin scenarios, exceeding this limit causes the configuration to fail.
+We recommend that you plan your rule usage carefully or use separate domains for acceleration if you have many origins.

 Considerations for OSS origins

-• If your origin is an OSS bucket, you must add its address to the Domain Names > Basics > Origin Information section and set the origin type to OSS Domain.
-This allows CDN to authenticate correctly with OSS.
+• If an origin is an OSS bucket, you must add its address under Domain Names > Basics > Origin Information and set the origin type to OSS Domain.
+This enables CDN to authenticate correctly with OSS.

-• Multi-OSS origin scenarios: When you configure multiple OSS origins, you must specify an origin Host for each.
-The value of the origin Host must exactly match the corresponding OSS bucket domain, such as dev-3mir.oss-cn-guangzhou.aliyuncs.com.
+• Multi-OSS origin scenarios: When you configure multiple OSS origins, you must configure a specific origin Host for each one.
+The Host value must exactly match the corresponding OSS bucket domain, such as dev-3mir.oss-cn-guangzhou.aliyuncs.com.

-If you do not correctly configure the origin Host or rely on the default setting, requests may be routed to the wrong bucket.
-This can result in a 403 SignatureDoesNotMatch (signature verification failed) or 404 Not Found error.
-Each conditional origin rule, including both match rules and fallback rules, must be explicitly linked to its corresponding origin and origin Host.
-When configuring multiple origins, set equal weights for the basic origins and create separate rule conditions for each conditional origin to ensure predictable routing.
+If the origin Host is not configured correctly or if you rely on the default origin Host, requests may be routed to the wrong bucket.
+This can cause 403 SignatureDoesNotMatch or 404 Not Found errors.
+You must explicitly bind every conditional origin rule, including match rules and fallback rules, to its corresponding origin and origin Host.
+When you configure multiple origins, we recommend setting equal weights for the basic origins and creating separate Rule Conditions for each conditional origin to ensure predictable routing.

 Origin type comparison

-Both conditional origins and advanced origins can reference rule conditions from the rules engine to create flexible origin pull policies.
-CDN automatically selects an origin if a request matches a rule condition.
+Both conditional origins and advanced origins can reference Rule Conditions from the rules engine to create flexible origin routing policies.
+CDN automatically selects an origin if a request matches a Rule Condition:

 Origin type